AwlsomeAlex/el10/README.md

-# el10
+# Enterprise Linux 10 Repository
-Some porting stuff I'm working on for EPEL
+Some porting stuff I'm working on for EPEL10